lcomino64/Thesis/Thesis_Vault/Report Planning 2.md

 ## Motivation
 Same as before, except:
 - When mentioning IoT security, mention the 2024 story about the Dyn attack
+- Overview of RISC-V, it's current state in the market.
 ## Project Overview and Scope

 # Part 2 -Research------------------------------------